acwgough/acwgough.github.io/_posts/2020-08-28-introduction.md

 ---

-Below is me testing the embedding of images and videos into posts
+Below is me testing the embedding of images and videos into posts.
+The video below is from the ICTP's 2018 summer school in cosmology.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/K7MF6WCmLsU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>